-Later I attended internship in ONGC which is an Oil exploration company where i learned about seismic survey for deep earth study to explore Oil & Gas at a depth of >3 km.
+Later, I undertook an internship in ONGC which is an Oil exploration company where i learned about seismic survey for deep earth study to explore Oil & Gas at a depth of >3 km.
 Seismic survey uses geophones as recorders placed on ground and the source is a dynamite placed somewhere few meters below ground and the geophone records the response of vibrations created by dynamite explosion.
 Trucks mounted with Vibroseis equipment are also used for thumping on ground with force to create these vibrations.
 This truck has a recording facility to look at the recorded data for immediate quality check.
-Again the survey areas are very remote but companies have good facilities on camp-site for comfortable stay and food.
+Though the survey areas are very remote, companies have good facilities on camp-site for comfortable stay and food.

 In 2006, I started my career as a new graduate in Hindustan Zinc.
 Being the only woman in the mining and metals industry was unique.
-I was trained on the job as I was part of a highly energetic (all male) team working on exploration for Lead, Zinc, Copper, Iron in new areas using different geophysical techniques within Rajasthan.
-I worked on different exciting projects including Safety champion for next five years and got my first promotion after which I was given the opportunity to lead some very challenging projects.
-I proudly say that I am part of the team who discovered Kayad Mines for Hindustan Zinc.
+I was trained on the job as I was part of a highly energetic (all male) team working on exploration for Lead, Zinc, Copper, Iron in new areas (within Rajasthan) using different geophysical techniques.
+I worked on different exciting projects (also in a role as Safety Champion) for next five years and got my first promotion after which I was given the opportunity to lead some very challenging projects.
+I can proudly say that I am part of the team that discovered Kayad Mines for Hindustan Zinc.
 I believe that consistency and perseverance are the two major factors in my growth story.
 I am an ambassador for Women in Leadership in Vedanta where we are working to improve female representation at every level.
 When I think about barriers, I consider two areas, professional and personal.

-From a personal perspective, I assumed that one had to be in certain circles to achieve in their careers.
+From a personal perspective, I assumed that one had to be in certain circles to achieve something in their career.
 However, my thinking over the years has completely changed once I realized that it also had to do with ability, hard work and commitment.

 How did you get your first break?